Are masks required?

 What are your sanitation policies?

 Treatment rooms, restrooms, and communal areas are thoroughly sanitized between appointments.
 Fresh linens are used for every massage.
-HEPA air purifiers are in every room.

 What is required of me before my arrival?